Marcos-An/ster-crypto/README.md

 </a>
 <br>
 <br>
-  SterCrypto is a test and maybe a template for responsive NFT'S market place.
-It's build with NextJs and Chakra
+   SterCrypto is a template for a responsive NFTs marketplace, create your market and build a great experience for your users.
+It's built with NextJs and Chakra
 <br>

 <p align="right">(<a href="#top">back to top</a>)</p>